-Throughout the year, there are so many great occasions to enjoy food—for holiday festivities, for birthday bashes, for anniversary celebrations, for workplace parties, the list could go on forever.
+Throughout the year, there are so many great occasions to enjoy food: holiday festivities, birthday bashes, anniversary celebrations, workplace parties, etc. The list could go on forever.

 I won't sit here and pretend that critics didn't hate Burnt.
 But for viewers like me, it was a worthwhile watch—so if you're a foodie in the presence of average joes, this one's a good crowd-pleaser.

-Burnt is formulaic, predictable, and Hollywoodized, but you know exactly what you're getting.
+Burnt is formulaic, predictable, and Hollywoodized, but you know exactly what you're getting and sometimes that's all you really need from a film.
 It's perfect for casual late-night viewing, with Bradley Cooper and Sienna Miller being safe bets as headline actors.

-John Wells directs this fiery comedy-drama, in which an arrogant chef falls from his pedestal at a fancy Parisian restaurant.
-After sobering up, Adam (Bradley Cooper) heads to London to chase his next Michelin star—while avoiding burnout.
+John Wells directs this fiery comedy-drama in which an arrogant chef falls from his pedestal at a fancy Parisian restaurant.
+After sobering up, Adam (played by Bradley Cooper) heads to London to chase his next Michelin star, all while avoiding burnout.

 Just like the cooking industry, Burnt is a harsh, sharp-edged, fast-paced drama with little room to breathe.
 The original title Chef was changed to avoid confusion with Jon Favreau's 2014 film (see below).